 Vilanculos area – Tofo.
 The morning of day 28 we head further down the scenic coast through Inhambane to Tofo, our base for the next 2 nights.
 Tofo is a beautiful little beach town with open beaches, the slow-paced atmosphere is a great place for us to relax.
 Check out the local bars and restaurants, sample the local seafood as you take in the resident culture.
 If you wish, you can also take a trip into Inhambane, the second oldest town in Mozambique.

 Day 29 is free to spend at leisure, discover the local tropical beaches or the many optional activities on offer.
-Why not climb the ladder at the Cathedral of our Lady of the Conception in Inhambane or head out to explore the reefs and the colorful marine life found in this warm watery haven.
+Why not climb the ladder at the Cathedral of our Lady of the Conception in Inhambane or head out to explore the reefs and the colourful marine life found in this warm watery haven.

 Overnight: Tofo | Breakfast x 2, Lunch x 2, Dinner x 1